-Citations that are not covered by the NIH Public Access Policy, but are publicly available in a free, online format may include URLs or PMCID numbers along with the full reference.
-Note that copies of these publications are not accepted as appendix material.
+Citations that are not covered by the Public Access Policy, but are publicly available in a free, online format may include URLs or PubMed ID (PMID) numbers along with the full reference.

-8. Training in the Responsible Conduct of Research
+6. Training in the Responsible Conduct of Research